-(ii) A list of the alternatives considered in accordance with paragraphs(c)(1) and (c)(2) of this section; and responsibility on HUD (or on the responsible entity authorized by 24 CFR part 58) and the recipient (if other than the responsible entity) to ensure that the mitigating measures identified in Step 7 are implemented.
+- (ii) A list of the alternatives considered in accordance with paragraphs(c)(1) and (c)(2) of this section; and - (iii) All mitigation measures to be taken to minimize adverse impacts and to restore and preserve natural and beneficial functions and values. - (h) Step 8.
+Upon completion of the decisionmaking process in Steps 1 through 7, implement the proposed action.
+There is a continuing responsibility on HUD (or on the responsible entity authorized by 24 CFR part 58) and the recipient (if other than the responsible entity) to ensure that the mitigating measures identified in Step 7 are implemented.